0%

 1. Learn to Write Precise Specifications

-Agentic systems are only as good as the instructions they receive.
-The ability to write a clear, complete specification that an AI agent can execute reliably — without ambiguity about edge cases, error handling, and success criteria — is the core skill of the orchestrator role.
+Agents are glorified children: they're only as good as the instructions they get.
+The ability to write a crystal-clear, complete specification that an AI agent can execute reliably — with zero ambiguity around edge cases, error handling, and what "done" actually looks like — is the core skill of an orchestrator.

-A good specification for an agent is similar to a good user story in a well-run agile team: it defines what behavior is required and how to verify it, not how to implement it.
+A good specification for an agent isn't much different from a well-written user story in a high-performing agile team: it defines what behavior is needed and how to verify it, not how to implement it.
+I've seen so many engineers waste hours because their initial prompt was vague garbage.

 2. Develop Code Auditing Depth

-As agents generate massive volumes of code, the engineer's primary value shifts to rapid, high-confidence code review.
-This requires a deeper understanding of security vulnerability patterns, architectural anti-patterns, and performance traps than most syntax-focused developers have built.
+As agents churn out massive volumes of code, your value shifts to rapidly, confidently reviewing that code.
+This means you need a much deeper understanding of security vulnerability patterns, architectural anti-patterns, and performance traps than your average syntax-focused developer typically builds.

-This is counterintuitive: the rise of AI code generation increases the value of deep code reading skills.
+This is wildly counterintuitive, I know: the rise of AI code generation actually increases the value of deep code reading skills.
+You're not writing it; you're the last line of defense against it doing something stupid or dangerous.

 3. Build Domain Expertise in Your Industry Vertical

-AI agents struggle with proprietary business logic — the specific rules, constraints, and domain knowledge that make your application different from a generic CRUD app.
-The engineer who understands why a particular pricing rule exists, what the regulatory constraint means, and how the data model relates to the business process becomes irreplaceable precisely because AI has no access to that context without human input.
+AI agents absolutely fall flat on their face when it comes to proprietary business logic.
+They don't understand the specific rules, constraints, or the nuances of the domain that make your application unique.
+The engineer who genuinely understands why a particular pricing rule exists, what that obscure regulatory constraint actually means, and how the data model maps to the real-world business process — that engineer becomes indispensable.
+AI simply can't access that context without your explicit input.

 4. Master Multi-Agent Workflow Design

-The highest-leverage skill in the emerging landscape is the ability to decompose complex engineering tasks into multi-agent workflows where specialized sub-agents work in parallel.
+The highest-leverage skill emerging in this landscape is the ability to break down complex engineering tasks into multi-agent workflows, where specialized sub-agents work in parallel.
 This requires understanding:

-This is systems design applied to AI orchestration — a genuinely new discipline with rapidly increasing demand.
+This is fundamentally systems design applied to AI orchestration — a genuinely new discipline, and the demand for it is shooting through the roof.

 #The Skills That Actually Matter in 2026

-To be concrete, here is what distinguishes engineers who are thriving in the agentic era from those who are struggling:
+To be brutally concrete, here’s what I see distinguishing the engineers who are absolutely crushing it in the agentic era from those who are, frankly, struggling:

-• Domain expertise in specific verticals (fintech, healthcare, legal)
+• Deep domain expertise in specific verticals (fintech, healthcare, legal)

-Verdict: The agentic shift is fully underway.
-Developers who transition from syntax-writers to system-orchestrators will see unprecedented leverage and career growth, while those who cling to manual coding for tasks where agents are demonstrably faster and cheaper will find their comparative advantage narrowing rapidly.
+Verdict: The agentic shift isn't coming; it's already here, fully underway.
+Developers who transition from being mere syntax-writers to becoming true system-orchestrators will unlock unprecedented leverage and career growth.
+But those who cling to manual coding for tasks where agents are demonstrably faster, cheaper, and often more accurate?
+Their comparative advantage is shrinking, and shrinking rapidly.

 #Frequently Asked Questions

 Q: Will AI completely replace software engineers?
-No. AI shifts the engineer's role from implementation detail writing to system design, code auditing, requirement specification, and domain expertise.
-The demand for senior engineering judgment has never been higher — the demand for junior syntax writers is declining.
+No, absolutely not.
+AI shifts our role.
+It pulls engineers away from the nitty-gritty implementation details and pushes us towards system design, code auditing, sharp requirement specification, and deep domain expertise.
+Frankly, the demand for senior engineering judgment has never been higher.
+The demand for junior syntax writers, however, is definitely on the decline.

-Q: What is the best framework to learn for agentic development?
-In 2026, Claude Code for terminal-native tasks and LangGraph for orchestrating multi-step workflows represent the highest production adoption.
-Understanding both the CLI interface and a graph-based orchestration framework covers most real-world use cases.
+Q: What's the best framework to learn for agentic development right now?
+In 2026, for terminal-native tasks, Claude Code is what I'm using and recommending daily.
+For orchestrating complex, multi-step workflows, LangGraph is showing the highest production adoption.
+If you understand both a solid CLI interface for agents and a graph-based orchestration framework, you'll cover most real-world use cases.

 Q: How do I demonstrate orchestrator skills in a job search?
-Build a multi-agent project that ships something concrete — a full-stack application, a complex data pipeline, an automated testing system.
-The ability to show a complete workflow where multiple agents collaborate to produce a working output is the portfolio signal that employers are looking for.
+Build something.
+Seriously.
+Put together a multi-agent project that actually ships a concrete output — maybe a full-stack application, a complex data pipeline, or an automated testing system that autonomously finds and fixes bugs.
+The ability to show a complete workflow where multiple agents collaborate to produce a working, demonstrable output is the strongest portfolio signal employers like me are looking for.

 Q: What language should I focus on for agentic development?
-Python remains the dominant orchestration language for AI workflows.
-However, the ability to read TypeScript, Rust, and Go is increasingly more valuable than being able to write them — agents write the code, but you need to review it across languages.
+Python remains the dominant orchestration language for AI workflows, no surprise there.
+However, your ability to read TypeScript, Rust, and Go is becoming far more valuable than your ability to write them.
+Agents write the code; you need to be able to competently review it across languages.

 Related Reading